yadudoc/cloud_kotta/dataguide/wos.rst

 The Knowledge Lab has licensed the Thomson Reuters' Web Of Science XML data for access to lab members as well as collaborators within the `MetaKnowlege network <http://www.knowledgelab.org/people/researchers/>`_.
 We maintain the raw XML data as well as a curated relational MySQL compatible database for different modes of analyses.

+Here are some quick statistics about the wos2 database:

+* The database contains publications from 1960 to 2015.
+* The publications table contains 57M records.
+* The references table contains 1.08B records.

 Storage bucket
 --------------